 Entry restrictions and health measures in place in Finland

-The Government will reassess the need for and extent of the restrictions on entry once a week based on the epidemiological situation.
+The Government will reassess the need for and extent of the restrictions on entry based on the epidemiological situation.

 When entry from a certain country is restricted due to a high incidence of COVID-19, recreational travel to Finland from that country is not permitted.
 In this case, only return traffic to Finland, transit traffic, commuting or travel for other essential reasons is possible.
 Self-isolation and testing are recommended for travellers arriving in Finland from high-incidence countries.

 The lifting of entry restrictions means that recreational travel to Finland is permitted.
 In this case, it is not necessary to self-isolate upon arrival in Finland or take a COVID-19 test.

 Any changes to the restrictions will be made by the Ministry of the Interior based on an expert evaluation by the Finnish Institute for Health and Welfare.